mhbeals/Conference-Notes/CN_20150909_Altmetricon.md

 The community needs a mechanism to carry forward this agenda.
 Proposes a Forum for Responsible Metrics.

 Also an annual ‘Bad Metric’ award (please let responsiblemetrics.org if you see any really bad examples!)

+### Funder (Really Wellcome Trust, speaker admits) Approaches to Altmetrics
+*Adam Dinsmore, Evaluation Officer, Wellcome Trust*

+Current Grant Portfolio Largely Science, also Medical Humanities and Technology

+**Varying Audiences**

++ Visitors to gallery
++ School children
++ Readers of publications
++ Policy documents
++ Metrics

+**Key Indicators**

++ Discoveries
++ Applications
++ Engagement
++ Research Leaders
++ Research Environment
++ Influence

+Altmetrics will help with these

+**Our Altmetric Explorations so far...*

++ We will probably NEVER use altmetrics to decide funding outcomes

+Case Studies

++ Measuring Twitter mentions of Wellcome-Trust associated articles
+  + Showed an insight into the impressive influence of an article that ‘appeared parochial’ long before it was ever formally cited
++ Benchmarking between funders (blogs, Wikipedia, twitter, facebook, etc)
++ Better understanding of scholarly communication.
+Medium to large correlations (as represented by google scholar) between Mendeley readership and citations
++ Updating PubMed1000 using Altmetric data to give a richer view

+Two recurrent Observations

++ Links between grants and citeable items still difficult to establish
++ ‘Indicators can only meet their potential’ if in interoperable infrastructure

+WellcomeTrust now mandates (not ABSOLUTELY mandatory...)
+ORCID ideas to link grants and outputs for analysis

+Helps avoid ‘Wellcome Trust did not fund this study’ acknowledgements (snickers from audience)

 ____
 #### Nota Bene